 Hope McIntyre, Outgoing Artistic Director

 Originally from Saskatoon, Hope received her BFA in acting at the University of Saskatchewan.
 In 1996, Hope received a full scholarship and a research award to complete her MFA in theatre directing at the University of Victoria.
 The following year was spent completing an intensive, multi-media apprenticeship in acting at ARTTS International in England.
 While in England, Hope wrote several scripts for radio, television and stage.
 From 1997-1998 Hope worked in Toronto as an associate of Rare Gem Productions, an international commercial theatre producer.
 During this time, she also became official Artistic Director of Sarasvàti Productions.
 Since moving to Winnipeg in the summer of 2000, Hope has continued to work as a director and playwright, with her scripts receiving awards and publication.
-Hope was also awarded Mount Allison’s Crake Fellowship for both the 2001/2002 school terms, was Assistant Professor in Drama at Brandon University in 2003/2004 and currently teaches at the University of Winnipeg and at PTE.
+Hope was also awarded Mount Allison’s Crake Fellowship for both the 2001/2002 school terms, was Assistant Professor in Drama at Brandon University in 2003/2004 and is currently an Assistant Professor at the University of Winnipeg.
 In 2006 Hope was awarded the YMCA/YWCA Woman of Distinction Award for Arts & Culture and in 2008 the Bra D’Or award.
 She is also a former President of the Playwrights Guild of Canada.